limenlp/CausalVLM/README.md

 Our study highlights a major limitation of current VLMs and lays the groundwork for future research on causal understanding.

 ## Code & Data
 > **Note**: Our server is currently offline due to an unexpected flooding incident.
-We expect it to be back soon.
+The server administrators are working diligently to bring it back, and we hope it will be back online soon.

 Once the server is back online, more data and code will be updated.
 We will update and make available the following:
 - Code for **causal test**